The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Application to UDF galaxies

 Given that the galaxy half-light radius plays a crucial role in determining $j$, we show in Fig.~\ref{fig:Re}(a) the intrinsic \OII-based $\Re$ found from our MUSE data compared to the continuum-based $\Re$ obtained from {HST}/F160W from \citet{vanderWelA_14a}.
-This figure shows that there is a good agreement between the two quantities, provided that the size-corrected `effective SNR' (Eq.~\ref{eq:refregier}) in the brightest voxel, namely SNR$_{\rm max}\times(\Re/R_{\rm psf})$ where SNR$_{\rm max}$ is the SNR in the central voxel and $R_{\rm psf}$ is the PSF radius (half-FWHM), is $\gtrapprox\SNRmin$.
-The SNR level of $\sim\SNRmin$ is our fiducial threshold for the remainder of our analysis.
+This figure shows that there is a good agreement between the two quantities, provided that the size-corrected ``effective S/N'' (Eq.~\ref{eq:refregier}) in the brightest voxel, namely S/N$_{\rm max}\times(\Re/R_{\rm psf})$ where S/N$_{\rm max}$ is the S/N in the central voxel and $R_{\rm psf}$ is the PSF radius (half-FWHM), is $\gtrapprox\SNRmin$.
+The S/N level of $\sim\SNRmin$ is our fiducial threshold for the remainder of our analysis.
 From the \Ntotal\ SFGs in the 9 arcmin$^2$ UDF mosaic, there are \Nsamp\ galaxies meeting this criterion.

 This demonstrates that our algorithm is able to determine $\Re$ with sufficient accuracy down to $\approx1$~kpc.
-This is beyond the 3~kpc limit of other IFS surveys as the parameter space between $1<\Re<3$ kpc (and $10^8<M_\star<10^{9.5}\Msun$) has been relatively unexplored so far with any of the large IFS surveys \citep[e.g.][]{BurkertA_16a,SwinbankM_17a,HarrisonC_17a}.
-Fig.~\ref{fig:size:redshift} shows the location of half-light radii $\Re$ of our sub-sample of \Nsamp\ galaxies as a function of redshift where the parameter space probed by \citet{SwinbankM_17a} is shown as the grey band.
+This is beyond the 3~kpc limit of other IFS surveys as the parameter space between $1<\Re<3$ kpc (and $10^8<M_\star<10^{9.5}\Msun$) has been relatively unexplored so far with any of the large IFS surveys \citep[e.g.,][]{BurkertA_16a,SwinbankM_17a,HarrisonC_17a}.
+Fig.~\ref{fig:size:redshift} shows the location of half-light radii $\Re$ of our subsample of \Nsamp\ galaxies as a function of redshift where the parameter space probed by \citet{SwinbankM_17a} is shown as the gray band.
 This figure shows that, compared to \citet{SwinbankM_17a}, our sample includes galaxies with sizes in the range 1 to 3 kpc, previously inaccessible from ground-based observations.